athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 partitions the items by taking advantage of foreknowledge of the general spatial boundaries of the dataset.
 The `GridPartitioning.GridPartitioner` is an interface that encapsulates this functionality, and it is a required parameter when using grid base partitioning.

-For the Stocks and TAO datasets a grid partitioner is implemented by default and and an instance can be created by invoking `DefaultGridPartitioners.forDatasetNamed("STK")`.
+For the Stocks and TAO datasets a grid partitioner is implemented by default and an instance can be created by invoking `DefaultGridPartitioners.forDatasetNamed("STK")`.
 While the configuration of grid partitioning can be seen below.